Crews focus on calls for help as Buffalo, New York, digs out of snow and the area's death toll rises to 27 - KTVZ

 Indeed, blizzard conditions were recorded for 37.5 hours, CNN meteorologist Tom Sater said, noting, “That just doesn’t happen.”

-Even emergency and recovery vehicles have gotten stuck in snow, with Buffalo “impassable in most areas,” Poloncarz said.
+Even emergency and recovery vehicles have gotten stuck in snow, with Buffalo “impassable in most areas,” Poloncarz said Monday.

 Conditions improved Monday, making it easier for rescue crews to reach hundreds stranded, Buffalo Mayor Byron Brown said.
 “In some of these circumstances, some of these people might not have survived if it weren’t for the efforts of first responders to rescue them from vehicles,” he said.